 This time search for “sightseeing in Barcelona” or “must see in Barcelona” or any similar variation.

 This is an example of the results.
 As you can see there is some overlap in articles, but there are also different ones.
-Since I do this often, I know the sources I prefer so I usually check Time Out, The Guardian, the local tourism board site, and Trip Advisor.
+Since I do this often, I know the sources I prefer so I click on those to open new tabs.

 I repeat this process with other websites.
 Trip Advisor if I didn’t click through on step three, Pinterest, and Buzzfeed.
 Yes, you read me right.
-Pinterest and Buzzfeed are my secret travel planning weapons, as well as a recent addition, Reddit.
+Pinterest and Buzzfeed are my secret travel planning weapons, as well as Reddit.

 This helps me answer some questions like “Do I need to book in advance?” which is something I did not do in Barcelona for Sagrada Familia, and almost missed out because you do have to book in advance in the high season.
 Through these blog articles, you can also read about hidden gems the traveler found and restaurant or accommodation recommendations.
 Follow my Pinterest boards to find more travel tips.